On Compute Engine, you can use OS Login to grant users access to VMs and to

 view or run specific files and executables in VMs, you can use

-OS configuration management to roll out policies
+OS policies to roll out policies

 that automate and centralize the management of files within your VM fleet.